johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 - If a validated SVCB contains the explicit negative transport signal "-do53", the resolver SHOULD honor it.
-The "-do53" signal indicates that legacy UDP/TCP is NOT supported by this authoritative nameserver and the resolver SHOULD attempt only the positively advertised alternatives.
+The "-do53" signal indicates that legacy UDP/TCP is NOT supported by this authoritative nameserver and the resolver SHOULD attempt only other advertised transports (if any).
 If all transport alternatives fail in the validated case the resolver SHOULD treat that server as unreachable and prefer other authoritative servers for the zone.